Location: Royal Holloway, 11 Bedford Square, London.

 top tips to elevate their style

-On registration, every participant will be asked to send a sample of their academic writing (500 - 1,000 words).
+On registration, every participant will be asked to bring a sample of their academic writing (500 - 1,000 words).

 This workshop will be run by Anne Wilson.
 Anne has a background in journalism (features) and corporate communication (scripts, speeches, screen media copy), combining her writing with facilitating writing workshops in HE.
 She was Royal Literary Fund Fellow at Brunel University for three years, and now runs workshops on academic writing and professional communication for postgraduates and staff at Brunel and other universities.
 She also coaches students for the 3MT competition (won by Brunel in 2017).
 She has recently collaborated with the Brunel Occupational Therapy department to investigate what kind of feedback helps